doriang102/doriang102.github.io/_posts/2017-11-13-knowing-your-distributions.md

 Important applications:
 - **Classification:** Assume that $$\log \frac{p(x)}{1-p(x)} = \beta \cdot x$$ for Logistic Regression or that $$p$$ is piecewise constant for decision trees, and solve via maximum likelihood.
-- **Recommendation Enginesk:** This idea is very useful when studying recommendation engines.
+- **Recommendation Engines:** This idea is very useful when studying recommendation engines.
 If a person has a fixed probability $$p$$ of moving right (so $$1-p$$ of moving left), then this process is called a *Random Walk*.
 Now extend this to a graph with probabilities depending on nodes!

 ### Binomial
 For this, we take $$N$$ trial of the Bernoulli distribution and obtain: